jordansissel/sysadvent/2011/15/article.md

 and
 [here](http://sysadvent.blogspot.com/2009/12/day-24-config-management-with-cfengine.html).

-## Automating WordPress Installation

 Why WordPress?
 Installing WordPress involves coordinating multiple system components into a harmonious whole.
 It is a great demonstration of the power of automated configuration management.
 It involves copying and editing files, installing packages, and starting and restarting services.

-To manually install WordPress often takes tens of minutes.
-An automated install under CFEngine cuts that time by an order of magnitude, and most importantly, it is repeatable and auditable.
+Manually installing WordPress often takes tens of minutes.
+An automated install under CFEngine greatly shortens the time required and most importantly provides a repeatable and auditable experience.

+## Automating WordPress Installation

 The two main parts of infrastructure involved in making WordPress work are a web server and a database.